dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

 ### Project lineage

-Users can generate a project [graph](/terms/data-lineage) to understand lineage in catalogs and development tools to discover existing objects, trace the root causes of issues, or understand the impacts of changes to dbt project nodes.
-While the dbt Docs also provide a lineage graph, the API enables custom solutions.
-It provides information to traverse the DAG by working downstream via children or tracing upstream dependencies (`dependsOn` and `parents…`, as in the example below), which provides the flexibility to suit user needs in a native experience.
+Users can use a project [graph](/terms/data-lineage) to explore lineage in catalogs and development tools.
+This helps them find existing objects, track down the root causes of issues, and understand the effects of changes to dbt project nodes.
+Although the [dbt Docs](/docs/collaborate/documentation) offer a lineage graph, the API allows for customized solutions.
+By traversing the DAG downstream through children or upstream through dependencies such as `dependsOn` and `parents`, users can tailor their experience to meet their specific needs.

 *Note: Column-level lineage is not currently supported and usage of downstream tools like dashboards needs to be manually added as [exposures](/docs/build/exposures).*